graphsignal/graphsignal-python/README.md

 ## Overhead

-Although profiling may add some overhead to applications, Graphsignal Profiler only profiles certain inferences, automatically limiting the overhead.
+Although profiling may add some overhead to applications, Graphsignal only profiles certain inferences, automatically limiting the overhead.

 ## Security and Privacy

-Graphsignal Profiler can only open outbound connections to `profile-api.graphsignal.com` and send data, no inbound connections or commands are possible.
+Graphsignal Profiler can only open outbound connections to `agent-api.graphsignal.com` and send data, no inbound connections or commands are possible.

-No code or data is sent to Graphsignal cloud, only run statistics and metadata.
+No code or data is sent to Graphsignal cloud, only statistics and metadata.

 ## Troubleshooting

 To enable debug logging, add `debug_mode=True` to `configure()`.
 If the debug log doesn't give you any hints on how to fix a problem, please report it to our support team via your account.

-In case of connection issues, please make sure outgoing connections to `https://profile-api.graphsignal.com` are allowed.
+In case of connection issues, please make sure outgoing connections to `https://agent-api.graphsignal.com` are allowed.

-For GPU profiling, if `libcupti` library is failing to load, make sure the [NVIDIA® CUDA® Profiling Tools Interface](https://developer.nvidia.com/cupti) (CUPTI) is installed by running:
+For GPU profiling, if `libcupti` agent is failing to load, make sure the [NVIDIA® CUDA® Profiling Tools Interface](https://developer.nvidia.com/cupti) (CUPTI) is installed by running:

 ```console
 /sbin/ldconfig -p | grep libcupti